josephluck/zmk-config/README.md

 ## Keymap

 Keymaps are very personal things, but it's kinda fun to document my thought process.
-If you're embarking on your own crazy keyboard journey, I'd recommend experimenting with keymaps to find out what works well for you.
+If you're embarking on your own crazy keyboard journey, I'd recommend experimenting with different key maps to find out what works well for you.

-(note this keymap was created in QMK configurator, however the keymap is actually implemented using ZMK)
+(note these keymap images are created in [QMK configurator](https://config.qmk.fm/#/ferris/sweep/LAYOUT_split_3x5_2) (see the `.json` at the root of the repo for the config), however the keymap is actually implemented using ZMK)

 #### Features